kubedb/docs/docs/guides/mariadb/concepts/mariadb/index.md

 #### spec.podTemplate.spec.imagePullSecrets

 `KubeDB` provides the flexibility of deploying MariaDB database from a private Docker registry. `spec.podTemplate.spec.imagePullSecrets` is an optional field that points to secrets to be used for pulling docker image if you are using a private docker registry.
-To learn how to deploy MariaDB from a private registry, please visit [here](/docs/guides/mariadb/private-registry/using-private-registry.md).

 #### spec.podTemplate.spec.nodeSelector